 - special dietary requirements, food allergies or preferences

 - information about who has legal contact with the child or who has parental responsibility for the child

 Written parental permission is requested at the time of admission, to the seeking of any necessary emergency medical advice or treatment in the future.

-Parents and carers are frequently reminded to inform the school office of any changes to details.
+Parents and carers are reminded to update changes to details on Arbor or to inform the school office.